awandres/tradegrounds/README.md

 # storegrounds

-A local merchants dream in spreading thier ideas, store front an commerece within thier little niches.
+E-Commerce and Delivery app tailored to local merchants and vendors

 ## Getting Started